-Manjushri’s Pure Land “Vimala”
+Manjushri’s Pure Land of “Vimala”

 Manjushri is believed to have a pure land of his own called Vimala.
 This pure land is one of the most sought after by devotees.
-It’s popularity is similar to Amitabha Buddha’s Sukhavati.
+As a result, its popularity is similar to Amitabha Buddha’s Sukhavati.
 Primary differences between these two pure lands is that Sukhavati is a western pure land and Vimala is in the far east.

-Depictions In Buddhist Art
+Depictions in Buddhist Art

-Additionally, his statues depict his left hand in front of his heart.
+Furthermore, Manjushri statues depict his left hand in front of his heart.
 Also, between his thumb and index finger he is holding the stem of a lotus flower.
 To emphasize wisdom, the lotus flower grows over his left shoulder with the Prajnaparamita Sutra resting on the blossom.

 Alternate depictions of Manjushri show him seated on the back on a blue lion or on a lion skin.
 It implies that the mind is like a wild beast that can only be tamed with perfected wisdom.
-Additionally, he is sometimes holding a ruyi scepter in his right hand instead of a sword.
+Additionally, he is sometimes holding a ruyi scepter instead of a sword.

-This important bodhisattva is also known by the longer name “Manjusrikumarabhuta”.
+This important Bodhisattva is also known by the longer name “Manjusrikumarabhuta”.
 This longer name means “Manjushri the youth” or “Prince Manjushri”.
 Therefore, depictions of him tend to be youthful and he can be misperceived as a teenager.
 Although the truth is that he is one of the most venerable Bodhisattvas.

 Unfortunately, the sacred mountain home of Manjushri is off limits to visitors.
 However, there is a 12th century temple that is a popular destination for devotees.
-Some scholars note that the Manchus of the Qing Dynasty took their name in honor of the bodhisattva.
+Additionally, some scholars note that the Manchus of the Qing Dynasty often took their name in honor of the Bodhisattva.